THE SINKING OF THE RMS EMPRESS OF IRELAND: ‘CANADA’S TITANIC,' MAY 29, 2025

 – Madame Hélène Théberge, Director, Pointe-au-Père Maritime Historic Site

-RIMOUSKI, POINTE-AU-PÈRE (QC), TODAY – Mr. Stéphane Ouellette, President and Chief Executive Officer, Merchant Navy Commemorative Theme Project (MNCTP), and Mr. Christian Pomerleau, President, Pomerleau Les Bateaux Inc., joined Ms. Hélène Théberge, Director, Pointe-au-Père Maritime Historic Site, to lay a wreath at the Memorial to the Sinking of the Empress of Ireland.
+OTTAWA, TODAY – Mr. Stéphane Ouellette, President and Chief Executive Officer, Merchant Navy Commemorative Theme Project (MNCTP), paid tribute to the 1,102 souls that lost their lives in the tragic sinking of the Empress of Ireland.

 Media Gallery